Paperspace/Docs/projects/gradientci-v2/README.md

 * `PS_GRADIENT_CI_GIT_REPO_URL` the repository that received the trigger.

   Note that builds from forks will appear to come from the _target_ repository, not the fork.

+## S3 Datasets

+We highly recommend the use of secrets on datasets as these get stored as plain text.
+You may set secrets on Cluster, Project, and/or Team level.
+If the same secret name is created for more than one scope only one will be applied.
+Secrets have the following precedence: Cluster > Project > Team.
+You can learn more about setting and using secrets [here](https://docs.paperspace.com/gradient/secrets/using-secrets).

 ## Examples